 (4) Clinical Instructors

-Each applicant will be interviewed by three of the above.
+Each applicant will be interviewed by three or four of the above.

 Good health and physical ability are not criteria for the selection of students; but students must, before admission and registration into the program, present a physician's statement verifying that, in that physician's opinion, the student has no mental or physical handicaps which would interfere with proper performance in a clinical laboratory.
 The college will supply the student with a letter to present to the physician describing the Essential Functions which include requirements that students be able to engage in educational and training activities in such a way that they will not endanger other students or the public, including patients.
 These Essential Functions are attached to this document.
 Students will also be required to be tested for color-blindness.
 Total color-blindness interferes with testing performance in some areas and therefore will exclude students with such a deficiency from admission.
 Documentation of the following health records must be complete before enrollment in clinical courses: TB skin test, Hepatitis B vaccination, MMR, tetanus.